javacaliente/superdesign-mcp-server/README.md

 - "Show me the gallery of all my designs"

 **Requirements:**
-- Claude Code with MCP support
+- Cline with MCP support
-- No API keys needed (uses Claude Code's existing LLM connection)
+- No API keys needed (uses Cline's existing LLM connection)

 **File Organization:**
 Designs are automatically saved to `superdesign/` directory (visible folder):